NRizzoInc/full-stack-library/README.md

   * Python version 3.9 (python3.9)
     * Download Page: https://www.python.org/downloads/release/python-390/
     * Please select the option at the bottom of the page that matches your Operating System
-* To see a live demo please access this site: `http://full-stack-library-app.herokuapp.com/login`.
-  * If the page is down please contact one of the authors for support!

 ### Setup Steps:
 1. (For Windows Only) Download [Python3.9](https://www.python.org/downloads/release/python-390/)